We support women and girls in war and crisis zones

 Focal points of work

-The wars in former Yugoslavia may have taken place more than 20 years ago, but the effects can still be felt today.
 Together with partner organisations in Bosnia and Herzegovina, Kosovo, Serbia and Croatia, medica mondiale places a particular emphasis on processes of dealing with the violent past and encouraging reconciliation.
 The aim is to bring about positive changes for survivors of sexualised violence at all levels: political, institutional, societal and individual.
 Survivors, their families, and subsequent generations all have a right to truth, recompense and justice.
 These rights need to be upheld.

 Portrait photo of Mirlinda Sada